microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_TeamsGuestSettings/readme.md

     AllowCreateUpdateChannels
       - Required: No
       - Description: True or false to allow team members to create or update team channels

     AllowDeleteChannels
       - Required: No
-      - Description: True or false to allow team members to delete team channels
+      - Description:True or false to allow team members to delete team channels

     GlobalAdminAccount
       - Required: Yes